 This program is free to attend, but registration is required.
-By registering, you’ll receive the event link and an email reminder to join the program.
-You will not need to download software to participate.
+By registering, you’ll receive the link to attend on the day of the event.
+You will not need to download software to attend.

 Enlighten your mind and enrich your life by discovering UW–Madison’s world-changing advancements.
 This program, part of the Wisconsin Idea Spotlight series and presented by the Wisconsin Alumni Association® (WAA), illuminates top UW experts and their innovative work.

 Want to see more Alumni Learning programs?
 Stay up to date with upcoming enrichment opportunities!

 Join fellow Badgers at this timely, virtual event with media attorney and author of The Fight for Free Speech (NYU Press, 2021) Ian Rosenberg ’95 and UW professor emeritus Donald Downs, whose most recent book is Free Speech and Liberal Education (Cato Institute, 2020).
 Together they will discuss how contemporary free-speech questions facing our country and our campuses are impacted by key Supreme Court decisions featured in Rosenberg’s book.
 The discussion, moderated by Kathleen Bartzen Culver ’88, MA’92, PhD’99, a UW associate professor and the James E. Burgess Chair in Journalism Ethics, is intended to create a practical framework for understanding where our free-speech protections originated and how they can develop in the future.
 Gain a better understanding of free speech in America and get your questions answered during a live Q & A session.